 Location: 411 W 23rd Street, Austin, Texas 78705 (at UT Co-Op Food Court)

-I’ve been starry eyed ever since trying Soursop.
+I’ve been starry eyed ever since trying Spicy Boys.
 Their Asian fusion cuisine is worth the visit.
 The O.G. (original gai) chicken sandwich is a must-order for me.
 I also love the panang eggplant.
 They also have chicken wings and thighs on the menu.

 This barbecue is unstoppable!
 The meat is juicy and whatever you order – sandwiches or tacos – will be loaded with it!
 The smoked brisket and smoked carnitas are my favorites.
+And have you ever had queso with brisket?
 Get there early because there will be a line!

 Location: 11500 Manchaca Road, Austin, TX 78748